RobertZenz/BobbysTutorials/Other/RSS With Dovecot/content.markdown

 Add the IMAP account to you favorite e-mail account.
 Whenever you want to add a RSS feed, you edit the e-mail in the drafts directory and add the feed.
-Then you only need to to wait until the script has run and rescan your IMAP account for the new directory.
+Then you only need to wait until the script has run and rescan your IMAP account for the new directory.
 Done.